-Written packaging specifications, including any special storage conditions required to preserve the packaging, c) where containers are to be re-used for the excipient, verified cleaning procedures including means of removing previous labels shall be applied.
+Written packaging specifications, including any special storage conditions required to preserve the packaging,

+- a) containers that do not interact with or contaminate the excipient, - tamper evident seals, unless written justification demonstrates these are not feasible to apply, - c) where containers are to be re-used for the excipient, verified cleaning procedures including means of removing previous labels shall be applied.
 Records of cleaning shall be retained.